 - Lightly spiced with cinnamon or ginger.

 I achieved what I think is perfection by making my apple crisp topping as I would oatmeal cookies.
-I don't add eggs and it's more oats that flour, so it remains a crisp, with cookie attributes.
+I don't add eggs and it's more oats than flour, so it remains a true crisp, with cookie attributes.

 Rolled oats are the base and brown sugar and cinnamon are added as classic flavors.
 I add a little flour.
 I also add a bit of baking soda to help create a cookie-crisp bite.
 That little bit of leavening is just what the crisp needs to not be super dense.